Ultimate Charleston Real Estate Investing Guide for 2026

 Median Gross Rent

-Median gross rent is an accurate barometer of the durability of a location’s lease market.
-Consistently increasing gross median rents reveal the kind of dependable market that you seek.
+Median gross rent is a valid gauge of the reliability of a town's lease market.
+Regularly increasing gross median rents indicate the type of robust market that you want.

 Median Population Age